fmoor/edgedb-docs/doc/edgeql/funcop/setagg.rst

         SELECT count(User);
         # returns the number of User objects in the DB

-.. eql:function:: std::sum(SET OF numeric) -> numeric
+.. eql:function:: std::sum(SET OF anyreal) -> anyreal

     :param $0: input set
-    :paramtype $0: SET OF numeric
+    :paramtype $0: SET OF anyreal

     :return: sum of the input set of numbers
-    :returntype: numeric
+    :returntype: anyreal

     :index: aggregate

     Return the sum of the set of numbers.

-    The numbers have to be either :eql:type:`numeric` or any type that can be cast into it, such as :eql:type:`float64` or :eql:type:`int64`.
+    The numbers have to be either :eql:type:`anyreal` or any type that can be cast into it, such as :eql:type:`float64` or :eql:type:`int64`.